gdalle/AutodiffCourse/1_intro.typ

 - #raw("for") / #raw("while"): specific to the number of iterations

 Some autodiff frameworks error on code with value-dependent control flow.

-== Mutation

-For efficiency, many numerical programs reuse memory.

-Some autodiff frameworks error on code with mutation.

 == Non-smoothness